swyxio/swyxdotio/content/writing/technical/documentation-levels.md

   - Examples
     - [Svelte](https://twitter.com/swyx/status/1220905001926696962?s=20)
 - **Level 4: Production use for multiple years**
   - *Example audience: expert user.
-Needs API stability, deep insight on how the project works and how it can solve problems.
+Needs API stability/migration instructions, deep insight on how the project works and how it can solve problems.
 Needs to customize/adapt for at-scale/weird usecases*
-  - Growing the Meta
+  - Growing the MetaLanguage
     - Origin Story/Naming
     - Who Uses Us
       - Logos